Stingrays (Cell-Site Simulators): An In-Depth Analysis

 • Disproportionate impact on marginalized communities

 Civil liberties organizations argue that without strict controls, these devices represent a dangerous expansion of surveillance power that undermines democratic values and constitutional protections.
+The indiscriminate collection of cell phone data from all devices in an area fundamentally alters the relationship between citizens and government.

 Recommendations for Reform